 During the period from 1 April 2014 to the date of issuing of these accounts, a number of employees of the City of Edinburgh Council and its wholly owned subsidiary, LPFE Limited, held key positions in the financial management of the Lothian Pension Fund.
-With effect from 1 May 2015, all the employees listed below, with the exception of the Director of Corporate Governance, were employed by LPFE Limited.
+With effect from 1 May 2015, all the employees listed below, with the exception of the Chief Operating Officer Deputy Chief Executive, were employed by LPFE Limited.
 These employees and their financial relationship with the Fund (expressed as cash-equivalent transfer values or CETV) are set out below:

-Accrued CETV Accrued CETV

-as at as at
+Accrued CETV as at Accrued CETV as at

-31 March 31 March
+31 March 2014 31 March 2015

-2014 2015

 Name Position held £000 £000

-Alastair Maclean Director of Corporate Governance 115 141
+Alastair Maclean Chief Operating Officer Deputy Chief Executive 115 141

 Clare Scott Investment and Pensions Service Manager 126 147

 Struan Fairbairn Legal and Risk Manager 9 19

 John Burns Pensions and Accounting Manager 386 426

 Esmond Hamilton Financial Controller 119 138

 Bruce Miller Investment Manager 112 139

-^{} Also disclosed in the financial statements of the City of Edinburgh Council.
+Also disclosed in the financial statements of the City of Edinburgh Council.